ayliincaliskan/Octoxlabs_Case/README.md

 - Redis was used as the queue, and the actions taken were written to - redis.
 - worker service was added, this service took actions from redist and wrote them to elasticsearch.
 - A Post model and Tag model were created. create, update, delete and list functions were written for these models.
-- Unit tests were written for functions
+- Unit tests were written for functions.

 ## API Endpoints
 ### Create Account